History of the Great American Smokeout Event

-Still, today about 1 in 5 US adults smoke cigarettes (that’s more than 43 million people).
-And nearly 16 million people smoke tobacco in cigars or pipes.
+Still, today about 1 in 5 US adults smoke cigarettes (that’s more than 43.6 million people).
+Nearly 15 million people smoke tobacco in cigars or pipes.
 Lung cancer is the leading cause of cancer death for men and women.
-About 87% of lung cancer deaths are thought to result from smoking.
-Smoking also causes cancers of the larynx (voice box), mouth, pharynx (throat), esophagus (swallowing tube), and bladder.
+About 87% of lung cancer deaths in men and 70% in women are thought to result from smoking.
+Smoking also causes cancers of the larynx (voice box), mouth, sinuses, pharynx (throat), esophagus (swallowing tube), and bladder.
 It also has been linked to the development of cancers of the pancreas, cervix, ovary (mucinous), colon/rectum, kidney, stomach, and some types of leukemia.
 Cigars and pipes cause cancers, too.

-Smoking is responsible for nearly 1 in 3 cancer deaths, and 1 in 5 deaths from all causes.
+Smoking is responsible for nearly 1 in 5 deaths in the US.
 Another 8.6 million people live with serious illnesses caused by smoking.